Research Jobs at Indiana University with Visa Sponsorship

 Which visa types does Indiana University commonly use for Research roles?

 Indiana University most commonly sponsors H-1B visas for Research positions requiring a specialty occupation degree.
 For longer-term or tenure-track adjacent roles, IU may pursue EB-2 or EB-3 immigrant visa sponsorship, which involves PERM labor certification through the Department of Labor followed by an I-140 petition filed with USCIS.
-J-1 exchange visitor status is also used for postdoctoral researchers in some cases.
+J-1 visa exchange visitor status is also used for postdoctoral researchers in some cases.

 What qualifications does Indiana University expect for Research roles?